chriswbartley/rulefit/README.md

  in a L1-regularized linear model, also called Lasso, which estimates the effects of each rule on the output target but at the same time estimating many of those effects to zero.

+If monotone features are specified, the candidate rules (from boosting) are filtered prior to regression to remove rules that are not monotone compliant (i.e. do not comform to Theorem 3.1 and Lemma 4.1 of Bartley et al. above).
+Also the coefficients of the regression are sign constrained as appropriate to ensure monotonicity.
+See original paper for more details.

-You can use rulefit for predicting a numeric response (categorial not yet implemented).
+You can use rulefit for predicting a numeric response.

 The input has to be a numpy matrix with only numeric values.

 ## Installation